FirEmerald/AvatarStatsLoader/README.md

 <br/>
 # Setting up custom stats using BoneLib 2.0.0 or newer using the BoneMenu
 In-game, switch to the avatar you want to set up.<br/>
 **IMPORTANT: DO NOT ATTEMPT TO CHANGE STATS AFTER LOADING A LEVEL (INCLUDING LOADING THE GAME) BEFORE SWAPPING AVATARS AT LEAST ONCE.
-THERE'S A BUG WHERE DOING SO PUTS YOU INTO A POLYBLANK**
+THERE'S A BUG WHERE DOING SO PUTS YOU INTO A POLYBLANK**<br/>
 Open up Menu->Preferences/Options->BoneMenu->Avatar Stats or Avatar Mass<br/>
 Select which attribute(s) you would like to change - they should hold the current value for the avatar - and edit them to your liking.<br/>
 Finally, if you want the changes to persist when you next load this avatar, click "Save stats" or "Save masses", depending on what you editet.<br/>